harrietrc/loadimpact-docs/jekyll/_v4/guides/notifications.md

 ---
 layout: classic-docs
-title: LoadImpact Notifications
+title: Configuring Notifications
-description: Notifications allow you to send updates to be aware of tests starting and finishing.
-You can view these notifications in Slack or via webhook.
+description: A guide on setting up Notifications to alert you about your load tests.
+Get these notifications in Slack or via webhook.
-categories: [integrations]
+categories: [guides]
 order: 5
+redirect_from: /4.0/integrations/notifications/
 ---

 ***